daggerok/journal/README.md

 # ICT Journals
-This is my [ICT journal](https://daggerok.github.io/journal/) with Top-Down Analisys, based on HTF (High Timeframe) and Continuous Contracts.
+This is my [ICT journal](https://daggerok.github.io/journal/) with Top-Down analysis, based on HTF (High Timeframe) and Continuous Contracts.

 See why and how in [ICT Mentorship 2023 - Proper Learning & The Importance Of Journaling](https://youtu.be/FQqwmDJOtxk) video.

 <!-- nvm install --default 20.9.0 ; bun dev -->